breatheco-de/exercise-instagram-feed/README.md

 ## 🌱  How to start this project

-This project does not come with the necesary files to start working, we recommend you start coding from an empty boilerplate.
+This project does not come with the necessary files to start working, we recommend you start coding from an empty boilerplate.

 a) If using Gitpod you [click here to open the boilerplate](https://github.com/4GeeksAcademy/html-hello).